 Two ways of serving this dessert:

-Layer this dessert in a nice ceramic dish, one that you can take to the table.
+Layer this dessert in a nice ceramic dish you like to place on the table.

 Top tips